cjonesuk/alterate/README.md

 - [ ] Inpainting workflow support
 - [ ] Multi workflow projects
 - [ ] Built in image editing using workflows
+- [ ] Edit workflows by embedding ComfyUI in an iframe

 ## Dependencies